 Grand pianos are wing shaped and are ALWAYS horizontal in construction, as in this picture, hence there is no such thing as an "Upright Grand," though many Victorian piano makers labeled their instruments with that misnomer as a sales gimmick to cash in on the grand piano's prestige.
 Grands come in several sizes including the baby grand, which is usually around 5'6" from the keyboard to the back of the case.
 Parlor grand was a name given to instruments 6 or 7 feet in length, and of course a concert grand, the top of the line, is 9 feet in length.
 The extra string length and soundboard size of these big grands, along with their handmade construction, gives them a tonal quality and volume unmatched by any of the smaller models (it also gives them an unmatched price tag -- some, such as Bosendorfer, sell for over $150,000 -- your little spinet is looking a bit better, huh?).
 As a matter of fact, grand pianos are always superior to all verticals, due to a better action design and a quicker key response, and are the choice of most serious performers who can afford them.

 An old style of piano once very popular is the square grand.
 These things look like a large coffin with legs, and you will often see them in old movies and some museums, but only rarely in the real world.
 They were last produced by Steinway in 1896, though they were obsolete 40 years earlier.
-The construction of these old pianos was eccentric, to say the least, with a keyboard that had very long bass keys and very short treble keys (or maybe it was the other way around, I forget), making playing them an adventure.
+The construction of these old beasts was eccentric, to say the least, with a keyboard that had very long bass keys and very short treble keys (or maybe it was the other way around, I forget), making playing them an adventure.
 Tuning them was more like a nightmare.
-If you happen to stumble onto one of these beasts in your local antique store, I suggest you resist the urge to buy it unless you're needing something to bury your uncle in (in which case be sure to hire plenty of pallbearers as these old monsters weight a ton).
+Because the tuning pins were at the back of the piano, opposite the keyboard (rather than just above it on modern grands), the piano tuner was obliged to reach clear across the piano to tune it.
+This gave him/her less control and was a strain on the back, causing much grumbling and cursing, I'm sure.
+I grumble just looking at them.
+If you happen to stumble onto one of these pianos in your local antique store, I suggest you resist the urge to buy it unless you're needing something to bury your uncle in (in which case be sure to hire plenty of pallbearers as these old monsters weight a ton).
 They were a mess even when new, due to the design, and are all virtually unplayable nowadays.
 As parts are no longer made, they are also not re-buildable (except by antique instrument restorers.
 If you happen to own one of these beasts, visit the Antique Piano Shop for a fine history of square grands and how to get them restored to playable condition.
 Link leaves this site)

 Another odd-ball piano style that can sometimes be found in antique stores is the old European cottage piano.
 These pianos were small uprights, usually with fancy carvings on the case and often with elaborate candle holders on the front.
 They can be easily recognized if you remove the front of the case and view the action.
 Due to an obsolete arrangement of the dampers above the hammers rather than behind them (called "Overdamper"), the mass of damper connecting wires gives the action the appearance of a birdcage, hence they were known to technicians by that nickname.
 If you think you have this type of piano, you'll know as soon as you remove the front piece (see a detailed description with photos of Overdamper pianos at David Boyce's website -- link leaves this site).
 Despite their obsolete design these pianos were still manufactured into the 20th century and sometimes imported to America by British and German makers with a sense of humor.
 As with the square grand you should resist the urge to buy one unless you simply want it as furniture.
 They are difficult if not impossible to tune and nearly always impossible to repair as parts are no longer manufactured.